microsoft/mggraph-intune-samples/README.md

 # MGGraph Intune Samples

-This repository of sample scripts demonstrate how to access Intune service resources.
-Although there are many ways to access the Microsoft Graph through scripting languages, the samples within this repo are examples are are free to utilize.
+This repository of sample scripts demonstrates how to access Intune service resources.
+There are many ways to access the Microsoft Graph through scripting languages and the samples in this repo provide examples that you are free to utilize.

 Documentation for Intune and Microsoft Graph is found here [Intune Graph Documentation](https://docs.microsoft.com/en-us/graph/api/resources/intune-graph-overview?view=graph-rest-1.0).